 Partial replace is done when some major dent appears on a particular part of the wooden floor.
 These types of dents often occur due to falling of some heavy things, breaking the wood of the floor.

-Requirements to replace the wood flooring (Partial)
+Requirements to replace the parquet flooring (Partial)

 - Flathead screwdriver